metal-stack/metal-roles/partition/roles/sonic-config/README.md

 Some of our deployments require a DHCP relay agent on the switch which relays PXE boot requests between a client and a PXE server.
 From version 202111.6 to version 202111.7 some change in the dhcp_relay broke the relay's ability to forward PXE boot OFFER messages from the server back to the client.
-This bug was fixed in version 202111.11.
+This bug has been fixed in version 202111.11.

 ## Migration from the Deprecated `sonic` Role